Bardon

 Bardon has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 14 projects likely to impact the area.
-Notable projects include Coles Local Bardon, Bardon Commercial Precinct Redevelopment, Legacy Way Tunnel, and Red Hill Mixed Use Development.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 15 projects that could affect this region.
+Notable ones include Coles Local Bardon, Bardon Commercial Precinct Redevelopment, Legacy Way Tunnel, and Building Future Hospitals Program.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.